SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 _Fixed_: "Failed" status with failed and expired orders.

-### Version 1.4.1 PATCH (01/26/2024):
+### 1.4.1 PATCH (01/26/2024):

 _Removed_: Plugin dependency from plugin directory names

 _Fixed_: Fatal error for new installations

-### Version 1.4.0 MINOR (01/03/2024):
+### 1.4.0 MINOR (01/03/2024):

 This update is significant to plugin's security and stability.
 The posibility of errors during checkout is minimized, reduced posibility of XSS and SQL injection attacks.

-Migrated: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
+_Migrated_: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
 In this case /vendor directory was added which contains GuzzleHttp dependencies.

-Added: Settings field sanitization.
+_Added_: Settings field sanitization.

-Added: Settings field validation.
+_Added_: Settings field validation.
 In this case we minimized possible error count during checkout, SpectroCoin won't appear in checkout until settings validation is passed.

 _Added_: Admin notice in admin plugin settings for all fields validation.